-Amsterdam is bursting with an incredible amount of culture, so here is a handy guide to make the most of your time in the city.
+Amsterdam is bursting with an incredible amount of culture, so here is a handy guide of 10 places to visit to make the most of your time in the city.

 We dedicated a healthy three days to explore the Dutch capital.
 I was pretty overwhelmed when I began researching ‘things to do’ as I was presented with so many options.
 Museums, galleries, landmarks, markets, parks, boat trips, walking tours… It’s meant to have more culture per capita than any other city in the world.
 Yeah, I know!